Pwd9000-ML/blog-devto/posts/Azure-Private-Link-Service-Internal-APIM/Azure-Private-Link-Service-Internal-APIM.md

 New-AzLoadBalancer @loadbalancer
 ```

-After our load balancer is created we can add our VM into the backend pool which is called **plsVMforwarderPool**
+After our load balancer is created we can add our VM into the backend pool which is called **plsVMforwarderPool**.

 ![addvm1](./assets/addvm1.png)